AK-Owl/Socstats/README.md

 >**The Human Freedom Index** measures economic freedoms such as the freedom to trade or to use sound money, and it captures >the degree to which people are free to enjoy the major freedoms often referred to as civil liberties—freedom of speech, >religion, association, and assembly— in the countries in the survey.
 In addition, it includes indicators on rule of law, >crime and violence, freedom of movement, and legal discrimination against same-sex relationships.
 Source: https://www.kaggle.com/gsutters/the-human-freedom-index

+Due to the huge size of the datasets all together and limitations of this project (time constraints, tasks constraints) we aimed to created the database to produce the scope of the dataset given as a demonstration of future potential of the application.
+Full datasets are available via the links above.

 ## TARGET USERS:
 The project was designed for researchers, students, analysts, human rights activists and any interested parties to ease the search and analysis processes, leaving people more time for action.